-The National Black Doll Museum of History and Culture
+The National Black Doll Museum of History & Culture

 The Mission of the Doll E Daze project is three fold to nurture